 “And what did you see?”

-“Alex went inside the shop.
+“Jason went inside the shop.
 He stayed for maybe an hour and left.
 After that he came home smelling like perfume.”

 “Yes.
 I went inside the store the next day, pretended I was a customer.
 She asked if she could help me.
 I told her I was just looking around and asked if she owned the place.
 She said yes.
-When I got close to her I could smell the same lilac perfume that Alex comes home with on his clothes.”
+When I got close to her I could smell the same lilac perfume that Jason comes home with on his clothes.”

-Alex Stone: Session 2.
+Jason Stone: Session 2.
 Five days later.

-“Alex, I’ve been researching your ‘condition’ as it were.
+“Jason, I’ve been researching your ‘condition’ as it were.
 It’s simply uncanny that you cast no shadow.
 I’ve never seen or heard of such a thing and have no explanation for it.
 However, just because I can’t explain it doesn’t mean there isn’t some type of scientific reason that light affects your body in a certain way.
 I think it would more proper for a physicist to attempt to explain it than me.”